-MUS 531a-b, 631a-b, 731a-b, Repertory Chorus.
-A reading chorus open by audition and conducted by graduate choral conducting students.
+MUS 531a-b, 631a-b, 731a-b, Repertory Chorus A reading chorus open by audition and conducted by graduate choral conducting students.
 The chorus reads, studies, and sings a wide sampling of choral literature.
-Marguerite L. Brooks, Simon Carrington.
+Marguerite L. Brooks

-MUS 532a-b, 632a-b, 732a-b, Conducting Repertory Chorus.
-Students in the graduate choral conducting program work with the Repertory Chorus, preparing and conducting a portion of a public concert each term.
+MUS 532a-b, 632a-b, 732a-b, Conducting Repertory Chorus Students in the graduate choral conducting program work with the Repertory Chorus, preparing and conducting a portion of a public concert each term.
 Open only to choral conducting majors.
-Marguerite L. Brooks, Simon Carrington.
+Marguerite L. Brooks

-MUS 535a-b, 635a-b, 735a-b, Recital Chorus.
-A chorus open by audition and conducted by graduate choral conducting students.
+MUS 535a-b, 635a-b, 735a-b, Recital Chorus A chorus open by audition and conducted by graduate choral conducting students.
 It serves as the choral ensemble for four to five degree recitals per year.
-Marguerite L. Brooks.

-MUS 536a-b, 636a-b, 736a-b, Conducting Recital Chorus.
-Second- and third-year students in the graduate choral conducting program work with the Recital Chorus, preparing and conducting their degree recitals.
+Marguerite L. Brooks MUS 536a-b, 636a-b, 736a-b, Conducting Recital Chorus Second- and third-year students in the graduate choral conducting program work with the Recital Chorus, preparing and conducting their degree recitals.
 Open to choral conducting majors only.
-Marguerite L. Brooks.
+Marguerite L. Brooks

-MUS 537b, Collaborative Piano: Voice.
-A course designed for pianists focusing on the skills required for vocal accompanying and coaching.
+MUS 537b, Collaborative Piano - Voice A course designed for pianists, focusing on the skills required for vocal accompanying and coaching.
 The standard song and operatic repertoire is emphasized.
-Sight-reading, techniques of transposition, figured bass, and effective reduction of operatic materials for the recreation of orchestral sounds at the piano are included in the curriculum.
-Ted Taylor.
+The curriculum includes sight-reading, techniques of transposition, figured bass, and effective reduction of operatic materials for the recreation of orchestral sounds at the piano.
+Ted Taylor